 - Adults who possess firearms which are contained within vehicles and which are not “brandished” while the vehicle is on school property;2

-- Any other persons, including exhibitors of historical displays, who have been authorized to carry a firearm by the board of education or board of trustees of a public or private institution;
+- Any other people, including exhibitors of historical displays, who have been authorized to carry a firearm by the board of education or board of trustees of a public or private institution;

-- Persons hunting during the lawful hunting season on lands designated as open to hunting by the board of the educational institution; and
+- People hunting during the lawful hunting season on lands designated as open to hunting by the board of the educational institution; and

-- Persons possessing unloaded hunting weapons while traversing the grounds of any public or private school, unless the grounds are posted with a sign prohibiting entry.3
+- People possessing unloaded hunting weapons while traversing the grounds of any public or private school, unless the grounds are posted with a sign prohibiting entry.3

 With certain exceptions, public or private universities, colleges, and other postsecondary education facilities (including technical schools and community colleges) may prohibit the carrying of concealed weapons by licensees on their properties.4